It's okay to do crime in Vegas- If you are Israeli

 In-depth articles, data, and analysis about building a better Las Vegas.
 Challenge us if we're wrong - we believe in getting it right.

 When the A's stadium bill died in regular session, Governor Lombardo called two special sessions in two days.
 11 lobbyists descended on Carson City.
 The $380 million deal passed in just 9 days.
+They pretend to have debate to steal from you better.

 Nevada ranks 48th in per-pupil education funding.
 It has the largest class sizes and highest teacher vacancy rates in America.
 Lawmakers found $380 million for John Fisher's stadium in 9 days.